MpiloNM95/alx-system_engineering-devops/README.md

 * Task 8: Save current state of directory
 * Task 9: Duplicate last line
 * Task 10: No more javascript
+* Task 11: Don't just count your directories, make your directories count